remix-run/react-router/docs/start/data-loading.md

 ## Using Both Loaders

 `loader` and `clientLoader` can be used together.
-The `loader` will be used on the server for initial SSR (or pre-rendering) and the `clientLoader` will be used on subsequent clientside navigations.
+The `loader` will be used on the server for initial SSR (or pre-rendering) and the `clientLoader` will be used on subsequent client-side navigations.

 ```tsx filename=app/product.tsx
 // route("products/:pid", "./product.tsx");